 Figure 73: Estimated material prices of Arduino Due components

-One of the most valuable materials is gold which is included in components or used as protective coating on electric connectors.
-The estimated amount of gold distributed over the components of the Arduino Due board is shown Figure 74.
-The amount of gold in the Arduino Due board was added up to 19.49mg, with all of the gold occurring only in four components (Ceramic Capacitors MLCC 0603, IC TSSOP 8, IC TQFP 32 and IC TQFP 100.
+The most valuable material is gold which is included in components or used as protective coating on electric connectors.
+The estimated amount of gold distributed over the components of the Arduino Due board is shown in Figure 74.
+The amount of gold in the Arduino Due board was added up to 19.49mg, with all of the gold occurring only in four components (Ceramic Capacitors MLCC 0603, IC TSSOP 8, IC TQFP 32 and IC TQFP 100).
 With the possibility to identify and remove these components for gold recycling the concentration of gold can be increased from 0.065% in the PCB to 2.76% gold in the removed electronic components.
 The increase of precious metal concentration improves the recycling rate and reduces recycling costs.